warrenween/android_sdk/README.md

 author and section; however the above functions are required.
 For a complete list, as well as detailed usage information about the above functions, see the Javadocs for com.chartbeat.androidsdk.Tracker.

+**GeoLocation:** If you wish to have the API automatically use GEOLocation information, simply include the android.permission.ACCESS_COARSE_LOCATION and or the android.permission.ACCESS_FINE_LOCATION permissions.
+With these available, chartbeat will automatically access cached location data.
+Because cached data is used, the library will never turn the GPU hardware on or access this hardware directly.
+If you require fine-grained and up-to-date information, simply turn the GPS on yourself and turn it off when you have zeroed in on the current location.
+The Location information is updated whenever the View is updated.